Praveen0421/Project09/readme.md

 - `It help me to know, before making any website one should be clear how your website should look on all devices`

-#### It took hr to complete this project and made it responsive too
+#### It took 10hr to complete this project and made it responsive too

 ![Project09](thumbnail.png)